-A state is critical if the
+A state is critical if the next state is univalent

 Reaching a Critical State

 • The system can remain bivalent forever if there is always an action that prevents the system from reaching a critical state:

 Model Dependency

 - So far, everything was memory-independent!

 - True for

 - Registers

 - Message-passing

 - Carrier pigeons

 - Any kind of asynchronous computation

 - Threads

 - Perform reads and/or writes

 - To the same or different registers

 - Possible interactions?